vue-styleguidist/vue-styleguidist/docs/Documenting.md

 > **Note:** Component’s and documentation comments are parsed by the [vue-docgen-api](https://github.com/vue-styleguidist/vue-docgen-api) library.

+> **Note:** The 'name' property in the component is mandatory, as it will be the component name to use in the examples.
+If you need to configure the component name before you document it, you can review the following [example](https://github.com/vue-styleguidist/buefy-styleguide-example/blob/master/styleguide.config.js#L43)

 ## Usage examples and Readme files

 Styleguidist will look for any `Readme.md` or `ComponentName.md` files in the component’s folder and display them.
 Any code block without a language tag will be rendered as a  Vue component with live editable preview.